Solar panels in a field

 We have come a long way since those early years of ESG.

-Today, failing to observe proper ESG practices can unseat the very top of the corporate ranks, as the Rio Tinto Juukan Gorge debacle and the various malpractices at some of the top four banks in Australia have shown.
+Today, failing to observe proper ESG practices can unseat the very top of the corporate ranks, as the Rio Tinto Juukan Gorge debacle and the various malpractices at some of the top banks in Australia have shown.

 Vision Super and several overseas investors have co-filed a resolution against BHP over its membership of trade associations whose lobbying efforts are not in line with the goals of the Paris Agreement on global warming.